skellis46/embodied-camera/embodied-camera-project-overview.md

 ## project summary

+problem: something about changing nature of movement and postural experiences. to understand or assay changes at the intersection of devices as objects and our bodies that are built for movement.
+problem: to investigate this friction.
+The friction is cultural; the friction is contemporary; the friction is applies a sensorial or sensate (blind) lens to hyper-visuality and staticity as expressed through the smartphone

+- improvisation: unforseen. less visual
+- Cooper-Albright p.76 - ambiguity of the unknown
+-

-### aims
+### aim

-- to use experimental dance practices to explore how smartphones are changing human experiences of movement, posture and gesture
-- to better understand the ways in which the smartphone limits and affords possibilities for movement
+- to adapt and use experimental movement practices to examine the ways in which the smartphone limits and affords possibilities for movement and sensing
-- to create speculative opportunities to re-think and re-understand our physical relationship to the smartphone
+- to imagine new or different corporeal relationships to the smartphone

 ### context